 A nurse or other trained health professional may give you this medicine.
 You may also be taught how to give your medicine at home.
 This medicine is given as a shot under your skin or into a vein.

-Each package of insulin lispro contains a patient information leaflet.
+Each package of insulin lispro contains a patient information leaflet and patient instructions.
 Read this leaflet carefully and make sure you understand:

 - How to prepare the medicine.